How to Build the Ultimate First Responder Wound Care Kit for Trauma Response

 Purpose: Stop life-threatening bleeding from limbs

-Top Picks: CAT Tourniquet , SOF-T Wide
+Top Picks: XT1 Extremity Tourniquet

 Pro Tip: Carry one on your body and another in your kit